benhursenabathi/benhursenabathi.github.io/content/posts/explorative-play.md

 date: 2022-03-07T20:45:12Z
 ---

-# The future of Explorative Play and what this means for designers
+## The future of Explorative Play and what this means for designers
-> Consciousness narrows as we get older”— Michael Pollan
+> "Consciousness narrows as we get older”— Michael Pollan
 ![](https://benhur.me/img/explorative-play/valhalla.jpg)

 ### What is explorative play?
 Explorative play gives a sandbox experience for kids to simulate adult life.
 In her book, how emotions are made, Lisa Barett, the psychologist says that 90% of our brain is running on internal simulation and the rest 10% of input from external world.
 The external stimulus is what the brain uses to test these internal simulations.
 That in a nutshell is the way that explorative play helps kids become adults and form new mental models and shape their identities.